seatgeek/nomad-firehose/README.md

 `nomad-firehose nodes` will monitor all node changes in the Nomad cluster and emit a firehose event per change to the configured sink.

+The output will be equal to the [Nomad Node API structure](https://www.nomadproject.io/api/nodes.html#read-node)

+### `nodeliststubs`

+`nomad-firehose nodeliststubs` will monitor all node changes in the Nomad cluster and emit a firehose event per change to the configured sink.

-The output will be equal to the [Nomad Node API structure](https://www.nomadproject.io/api/nodes.html)
+The output will be equal to the [Nomad Node API structure](https://www.nomadproject.io/api/nodes.html#list-nodes)

 ### `evaluations`